ChrisWhealy/porous_absorber/README.md

 This app has ***not*** been optimized for display on mobile devices.

-### iOS Safari Issues

-According to [CanIUse](https://caniuse.com/#feat=wasm), WebAssembly should work on Safari for iOS, but I haven't had any success here yet...

-### MacOS Safari Useability Issues

-In Apple Safari for MacOS, clicking directly on a range slider does not select or highlight it.
-This means that you cannot increment or decrement the slider value using the arrow keys simply by clicking on it first.

-Range slider values ***can*** be selected by tabbing whilst holding down the Option Key ⌥.
-Unfortunately once selected, the range slider will still not be highlighted, thus there is no visible indication that the slider is selected...
-DOH!

 ### Brave Useability Issues

-During develpment, when testing this app in the Brave browser against a local Python 3 web server, the spacing of the axis ticks and labels is not correct
+When testing this app in the Brave browser against a local Python 3 web server, the spacing of the axis ticks and labels is not correct.
+This problem only occurs during testing.